Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Physiological Sensing for Micronutrient Assessment

-\citet{mcduff_camera_2021} reviews how camera sensors can be used for non-invasive physiological measurement, which can allow for nutritional insights.
+\citet{mcduff_camera_2021} reviews how camera sensors can be used for noninvasive physiological measurement, which can allow for nutritional insights.
 The analysis of motion artifacts can reveal minute subtleties in body motion over time that are caused by various physiological mechanisms (e.g. breathing).
 Also, camera sensors can measure the intensity and wavelength of light absorbed and reflected by our bodies, especially skin (Fig. \ref{fig:em-skin}).
 Differences in measured light over time can be observed and associated with physiological signals (e.g. heartbeat) and status (e.g. low blood oxygen saturation).
+However, it is important to note that skin melanin content can impact how light is absorbed and reflected \cite{austin_visible_2021}.
+A failure to properly account for these differences can (and has) resulted in racial biases (for example, pulse oximetry \cite{sjoding_racial_2020} and wrist-worn heart rate sensors \cite{koerber_accuracy_2023}).

 The type of optical sensor has a large impact on the signals that can be derived from it \cite{mcduff_camera_2021}.
 RGB cameras are found in most smartphones and, therefore, are the most prevalent.
 These operate largely in the visible spectrum of light (400 to 700 nm wavelengths), but they can often detect some light in the NIR range.
 NIR cameras are able to detect light in the 700 to 1000 nm range, and thermal cameras can go fully into the infrared spectrum of 2000 to 14000 nm.
 Thermal cameras, as their name suggest, can provide unique information over other sensors such as body temperature and sweat gland activation.
 However, this comes with a higher cost and lower resolution.
 Finally, multi and hyper-spectral cameras allow for the measurement of multiple wavelengths of light at once.
 This can also be achieved by combining signals from multiple sensors.